-Strong Alkali • Give dilute $(1-2\%)$ acetic acid solution or some lemon juice.
-Mercury Give egg whites mixed with water or skim milk.
-Silver Nitrate Give some saline.
-Methanol • Give $1-2\%$ sodium hydrogen carbonate water to wash out/clean the stomach.
-T., • Move to a well-ventilated area to get the fresh air, rest and keep warm.
-In general Depending on the situation, perform artificial respiration.
-When Cyanogen • Immediately sniff amyl nitrite. breathing in gas Chlorine Sniff the alcohol.
+Strong Alkali • Give dilute $(1 - 2\%)$ acetic acid solution or some lemon juice.
+Mercury • Give egg whites mixed with water or skim milk.
+Silver Nitrate • Give some saline.
+Methanol • Give $1 - 2\%$ sodium hydrogen carbonate water to wash out/clean the stomach.
+When breathing in gas In general • Move to a well-ventilated area to get the fresh air, rest and keep warm. • Depending on the situation, perform artificial respiration.
+Cyanogen Immediately sniff amyl nitrite.
+Chlorine • Sniff the alcohol.
 Bromine • Sniff dilute ammonia water.
 Ammonia • Administer oxygen inhalation/give oxygen as tolerated.

-\AED is located at the entrance of Joint-Use Building.

-X Joint Faculty of Veterinary Medicine Building A is equipped with emergency shower in the hallways on each floor, and each laboratory at the Joint-Use Building is equipped with emergency eye washer.
+AED is located at the entrance of Joint-Use Building. ※ Joint Facu lty of Veterinary Medicine Building A is equipped with emergency shower in the hallways on each floor, and each laboratory at the Joint-Use Building is equipped with emergency eye washer.